 Does green tea help you sleep?
-I wrote a lot of articles regarding green tea and it doesn’t stop here.
+I wrote a lot of articles regarding this tea and it doesn’t stop here.
 When a stressful day is behind you, you surely want to have a good sleep that will provide your body and mind relaxation and needed rest.

-The Positive Effects of L-theanine on Sleep
+The positive effects of L-theanine on sleep

 L-theanine is an amino acid that is primarily found in tea leaves of black and green tea.
 It is an amino acid that is naturally present in green tea.
 It can also be found in some types of mushrooms in small quantities.
-Amino acid was discovered by Japanese scientists in 1949.
+The amino acid was discovered by Japanese scientists in 1949.

 It is a psychoactive substance, which means that L-theanine can cross the blood-brain barrier and directly affect the central nervous system through interaction with the brain.
-Experts therefore attach L-theanine influence to the general mood.
+Experts, therefore, attach L-theanine influence to the general mood.